 There’s a reason that you tense up when a dog growls or when you see an animal strain at a leash or charge at you.
 Instinctively, you are aware of the danger that comes with being harmed by an animal.
-Even with modern medicine to treat a bite, severe complications can and do happen.
+Even with modern medicine to treat dog bites, severe complications can and do happen.

-Dealing with the aftermath of a bite isn’t always simple.
+Dealing with the aftermath of dog bites aren’t always simple.
 It’s important to reach out to a dog bite attorney for the best resolution to a situation.
 Dogs that bite create a risk to themselves and others, without proper steps being taken incidents can repeat or even result in the eradication of the animal.

 If these numbers seem exaggerated, it’s because so few bites get attention or compensation.